orangemn6/docs/content/school/grade-11/AP Chem/Notes/Chemical Equilibrium.md

 # Reaction Quotient
 - We often want to know which direction a reaction is going to shift based on current conditions.
 To determine this we calculate

+Entropies are always positive

+Thermodynamic Control vs Kinetic Control

+When at equilibrium, what is true about the concentraiton of reactants and products?
+- Constant delta G = 0
+As a result there is no change in the free energy when at equilibrium